Hot Weather: The True Culprit Behind Car-Battery Trouble

 main-te-nance: 1. continuing repair work: work that is done regularly to keep a machine, building, or piece of equipment in good condition and working order (often used before a noun ) For example: “We take the car in for maintenance every six months.”

 Excessive heat and overcharging are the two main reasons for shortened battery life.
-Heat causes battery fluid to evaporate, this damaging the internal structure of the battery.
-A malfunctioning component in the charging system, usually the voltage regulator, allows too high a charging rate.
+Heat causes battery fluid to evaporate, damaging the internal structure of the battery.
+It can also cause the voltage regulator in the charging system to malfunction, which allows too high a charging rate.
 That’s slow death for a battery.

-True, there are more road service calls in cold weather for dead batteries that cause starting failure.
-That’s when a battery’s output is diminished because of sluggish electro-chemical action that gives the battery its power.
-Also, colder temperatures increase thickness of the engine oil, making the engine harder to turn over.
+Colder temperatures can also cause battery-related starting issue.
+In cold weather, a battery’s output is diminished because of sluggish electro-chemical action which normally gives the battery its power.
+Also, colder temperatures increase the thickness of the engine oil, making the engine harder to turn over.
 These factors lead to harder starting.

-To get the most life out of a battery, White suggests the following:
+To get the most out of your car battery, Rich White suggests the following:

 ● Be sure the electrical system is charging at the correct rate; overcharging can damage a battery as quickly as undercharging.